winglang/playground/apps/tour/src/tutorials/inflight/10-tutorial.md

 Let's try it out:

-Change the "let" declaration in line 5 to "let var" and see the resulting error in the editor and the Simulator window ("Cannot capture reassignable field 'numInvocations'").
+Change the "let" declaration in line 5 to "let var" and see the resulting error in the editor and the Simulator window ("Variable cannot be reassigned from inflight").

-As you can see, the compiler protects us from passing mutable data to inflight code.
+As you can see, the compiler protects us from trying to change the value of data that was captured from the preflight execution phase.

 #### Does it mean we cannot have a counter in our function?
 You're probably wondering now if these restrictions mean we cannot have a counter in our function.